No-Bake Hemp Seed Brownies

 Blended raw walnut pieces in a food processor container.

+Step 2.
 Add the dates, cocoa powder, hemp seeds, vanilla, salt and water and blend it up until you have a thick, sticky dough.
+You should be able to press the dough into a little ball between your fingers.

 Water or maple syrup?
 You’ll need 2 tbsp of liquid to add moisture to the dough.
 Water works great but if you want the brownies to be a bit sweeter, you can use maple syrup.
 You could also do 1 tbsp water and 1 tbsp maple syrup for just a touch of extra sweetness!